ForomePlatform/anfisa/README.md

 #### Installing via Docker

+**Attention: Docker installation also installs Druid.
+Druid is required for handling whole exome/genome datasets, but it takes a lot of memory.
+Minimum required memory is 8G and swap should be enabled.**

+**If you have 4G of memory, first adjust Druid parameters in environment.template file.**

+**If you have less than 4G, you can install demo version without Druid.
+Update docker-compose.yml.template**

 1. Run

 `deploy.sh --workdir=<Absolute path to the chosen working directory> --hostip=<your local IP address>`

 2. Point your browser to http://localhost:9010/anfisa/app/dir

+3. Download whole genome dataset and ingest it.
+Will require around 4 hours

 #### Installing without Docker